-The end user within the EU is legally obligated to return used batteries.
-Outside the validity of the EU Directive 2006/66/EC keep the stipulated directives.
+End users in the EU are legally bound to return used batteries and accumulators.
+Outside the validity of the EU Directive 2006/66/EC, the particularly applicable regulations must be followed.

-Used batteries can contain hazardous substances, which can harm the environment or the people's health when they are improper stored or disposed of.
+Batteries and accumulators can contain hazardous substances which can harm the environment or people's health when improperly stored or disposed of.

-After use, the batteries or accumulators contained in Rexroth products have to be properly disposed of according to the country-specific collection.
+After use, the batteries or accumulators contained in Rexroth products must be properly disposed of according to the country-specific collection systems.